m3huul/DSA_Practice/Notes/CS50/1 - Rough Notes/HTML.md

 -  `<!DOCTYPE html>` : This is our document type declaration, its an implicit indicator to the browser that the this file is using the latest version of html (which is version 5).

 - `<html lang="en"> ... </html>` : This is a tag in html, the tag name in this context is html.
 The tags used in html will generally have a closing tag like this : `</html>` unlike `<!DOCTYPE html>` which is a type declaration (not a tag) and therefore will not have a closing statement.
 	- The `lang="en` part in the code is an attribute, which are similar to function arguments but they are not exactly that.
-In this
+In this context it tells the browser that everything inside html is in english.
+	-